 Upon taking possession, Lewis Hern likely renovated an existing cabin.
 The earliest depiction of a substantial house at the site can be found on a map dated to 1867.
 However, a visit to our crawlspace reveals the foundations of at least two smaller structures that have been anecdotally dated to the colonial period.
 Up by the road, there’s an old well-house that still contains an ancient, hand-dug well and the many spiders that call it home.

-The current house was built in 1930 by Lewis’ son, Bernard Clinton (“B. C.”) Hearns, and his grandchildren of locally harvested oak and pine.
+The current house was built in 1930 by Lewis’ son, Bernard Clinton (“B. C.”) Hearns, and his children of locally harvested oak and pine.
 It’s a two-story, two-over-two, three bay central-passage structure.
 It sits on a fieldstone foundation and has a hip roof with a small attic.
 At some point, a one-story addition was added off the rear of the house, which contains the present-day kitchen.
 Surrounded by low fieldstone walls, stands of Black Locust and giant, hundred-year-old boxwoods, we get plenty of shade and gentle breezes all summer long.

 The house is situated on the compass points, with the front door facing West toward Charlottesville.
 This means the side yard and gardens have full access to the southern sky and our northern side is protected by massive maples and outbuildings.
 It also means we look out the back, over field and forest, to the east—greeting the sun as it first reaches Albemarle County.
 It must be a straight shot all the way to the Atlantic, because we’ve spent many clear nights up on the roof, watching rockets blast off at Wallops on the Eastern Shore.